BenjaminChambers/SudokuSharp/README.md

 (Usually, instead of referencing cells by their index (as above), you will use an instance of the Location class... see below)

-Each Board also provides a number of properties to make evaluating them easier: IsSolved, IsValid, and ExistsUniqueSolution.
-Each is a bool property.
+Each Board also provides a number of bool properties to make evaluating them easier: IsSolved, IsValid, and ExistsUniqueSolution.

 IsSolved tells you if the puzzle has no empty spaces, no duplicate values, and each value appearing once in every row, column, or 3x3 zone.